SuperManito/LinuxMirrors/docs/other/index.en.md

     </div>

-    Due to certain uncontrollable factors, Docker Hub is generally inaccessible in mainland China, making it impossible to pull images.
-It is recommended to use the domestic registry mirrors listed below.
+    Due to some force majeure, the [Docker Hub](https://hub.docker.com) is currently inaccessible in the Chinese mainland network environment, so the image cannot be pulled normally.
+It is recommended to use the image warehouse source available in Chinese mainland mentioned below.

-    Note: The specified WEB protocol in the script is only for controlling the `Docker CE` software source. `Docker Registry` always uses the `HTTPS` protocol.
+    Note: The specified Web protocol in the script is only for controlling the `Docker CE` software source. `Docker Registry` always uses the `HTTPS` protocol.

 !!! quote "Built-in Registry Mirrors"